Financial-Times/origami/README.md

 * `open`: Display the overlay.
 Content is loaded every time the overlay is opened.
 * `close`: Close (hide) the overlay.
+* `realign`: Realign the overlay.
+Useful when overlay content changes whilst the overlay is open.

 ## Events